HORSE-CHESTNUT

 28th May 2010, Foxfield, Cumbria.
 Photo: © RWD

-The white flowers have 4 to 5 petals with a touch of yellow within, which later turns to red as seen.
+The white flowers have 4 to 5 petals with a touch of yellow within, which later turns to red as after the flower has been fertilised.

 30th May 2010, Broughton Manor grounds, Cumbria.
 Photo: © RWD